Create a Survey in less than 60 seconds!

 Before you decide to make all the big improvements, you have to understand your customer’s experience as a whole.
 They don’t care if you have the biggest celebrity endorsing your products as long as their experience is smooth.
 Every customer journey touchpoints serve as experiences by which your company is judged and it will reflect in the future if they come back to make a purchase.

 Get a view of the entire experience that the customer goes through with each interaction and over the earlier periods as well.
 Does it warrant a complete change or only at certain places?
 What are the preferred customer channels to purchase your product?
 Are there segments of customers who will go through a particular process to make a purchase?
-If yes, how many segments of customers are there?
-What are their motivations behind each purchase?

 Take a comprehensive approach in optimizing the entire customer journey and not just individual customer journey touchpoints.
-Look at the different kinds of data that you can get hold of which will help you understand the various interactions that happen between the brand and the customer.
+Look at the different kinds of data that you can get hold of, which will help you understand the various interactions that happen between the brand and the customer.

 Conclusion